USQ-Media-Services/usq-lightbox/README.md

-usq-lightbox
+USQ Lightbox
 ============

-This is an ultralight javascript lightbox that can be used for videos (YouTube and Vimeo)
+This is an ultralight javascript lightbox that can be used with images and has been specifically enhanced for use with YouTube and Vimeo!